 Squarespace Commerce Review: Features

-With regard to features, you simply can’t put Squarespace up against Shopify or Bigcommerce.
+With regard to features, you simply can’t compare Squarespace to Shopify or Bigcommerce.
 I would compare their feature list to Bigcartel.
-It’s somewhat lightweight but still offers the important stuff for a lot of people looking to sell online (basic coupons, packing slips, MailChimp integration, customizable emails, and more).
+It’s somewhat lightweight but still offers all the important functions for most people looking to sell online (basic coupons, packing slips, MailChimp integration, customizable emails, and more).

 Squarespace Commerce Review: Ease of Use